lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FID: Field Identifier.
 This is an index to describe the header fields in a Rule.

 * FL: Field Length is the length of the packet header field.
-It is expressed in bits for header of fixed lengths or as a type (variable, token length, ...) for field lengths that are unknown at the rule creation.
-The length of a header field is defined in the specific protocol standard.
+It is expressed in bits for header fields of fixed lengths or as a type (e.g. variable, token length, ...) for field lengths that are unknown at the rule creation.
+The length of a header field is defined in the corresponding protocol specification.

 * FP: Field Position is a value that is used to identify the position where each instance of a field appears in the header.

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
-A timer used after receiving a SCHC Fragment to detect when there is an error and there is no possibility to continue an on-going fragmented SCHC Packet transmission.
+A timer used after receiving a SCHC Fragment to detect when, due to a communication error, there is no possibility to continue an on-going fragmented SCHC Packet transmission.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.